Home

 Condenser test for BMW motorcycles

-If the condenser is shorted out, then it will show low resistance on an analog (old style) ohmmeter.
+If the condenser is shorted out, then it will show very low resistance on an analog (old style) ohmmeter.
 Put the meter on the 10k or 100k test range.
 Put the leads across the condenser and watch the meter.
 The needle should drop down a bit and then begin to increase or move back towards a complete open.
 How far it drops and how fast it raises depends upon the quality of your meter.
 At least under those conditions and temperature, the condenser is good.
 Only if it shows a direct short, have you performed a real test.
 If it shows bad, then it is bad.
 If it shows good on this test, maybe it is good.

 If you have a "miss" that you can demonstrate, or detect, while the engine is running in neutral, then you can do a sort of test on it.
 If your anomaly only occurs while riding at 100 mph on a cloudy day, then this one is useless.
 Remove the BMW engine front cover so that you can observe the points as it runs.
 Do this in your dark garage.
 Start your BMW motorcycle engine and run it up through the rpm range where it misses, misfires or has whatever symptom occurs.
 The arc (spark) across the points should stay minimal and only slightly change at the high or low end of the rpm range.
 If you see a big change in the arcing as it starts to miss, then you have just shown that you have an ignition problem.
 The condenser is highly suspect.